NoCr1mePls/Bounceping/README.md

 Destination is the server, which this message bounces between.
 Hops is the amount of hops that still have to be processed, this is decreased every bounce.

-When there is an odd number of hops, the message will end at the server side and will need to be sent back to the client.
-This is done with the same message, however the timestamp will be the total time it took (so the difference) and the hops will be set to 0.
+The tool will always have to send the result back to the client when it's done.
+This delay is added onto the result.

 # Usage
 Starting the server for the tool is done with the following command:<br>